 The goal of all of these efforts is to inform us about programs and issues important to our understanding of the Christian life.

 Upcoming Adult Formation Programs

 - 10:15 am — Reflections on the Lectionary Readings, meets in the parlor.
 Join us for a discussion of Sunday’s scripture readings using the bulletin reflection questions.

 - 9 and 10:15 am — Reading Biblical Literature: from Genesis to Revelations.
 Not a traditional Bible study course but an exciting and dramatic presentation of the Old and New Testaments.

 Week 26 Luke on a World Upside Down

 Week 27 John on the Word Made Flesh

 Week 28 Self-giving Love According to John

 Week 31 Paul and the Roman Empire

-- 10:15 am — A Life of Grace for the Whole World: A Study Course on the House of Bishops’ Pastoral Teaching on the Environment — Sunday, April 23 — Sunday, May 21, in the conference room of Estill House, presented by the Environmental Stewardship Committee.
+- 10:15 am — A Life of Grace for the Whole World: A Study Course on the House of Bishops’ Pastoral Teaching on the Environment — through Sunday, May 21, in the conference room of Estill House, presented by the Environmental Stewardship Committee.
 This curriculum was developed as a direct response to the Episcopal House of Bishops’ call “to acknowledge the urgency of the planetary crisis in which we find ourselves.”
 Led by Jerry Cappel and Stephanie Johnson.
-Sign up in the lobby of Estill House.

 Blue Candle Bible Study